 Google News Technical Guidelines

-Google provides technical guidelines as well to facilitate the crawling of your site.
-Following these guidelines will help you maximize the discovery and indexing of your content in Google News.
+Google also provides technical guidelines to facilitate site crawling.
+Following these guidelines will help to maximize Google’s discovery and indexing of content.

-Verify that your robots.txt file, your meta tags or HTTP headers are not preventing Google crawling bots from accessing your article directory pages.
-If you have such a block in place for Google’s crawling bots, Google won’t be able to crawl and index your articles in Google News.
+Verify that the robots.txt file, meta tags or HTTP headers are not preventing Google crawling bots from accessing article directory pages.
+If such a block exists, Google won’t be able to crawl and index articles in Google News.

-How to optimize your content for Google News
+Ranking Factors: How to Optimize Content for Google News

 Technical SEO for Google News

-Your code should be clean and well-structured, and it should be able to appear correctly in all browsers, devices and sizes.
-The article should be presented without interruptions like related article carousels or image galleries.
+Code should be clean and well-structured, and should be able to appear correctly in all browsers, devices and sizes.
+The article should be presented without interruptions, such as related article carousels or image galleries.

 The order in which the article elements should be presented is: